-We have a chores list like the one above created for my son with his chores spread out throughout the week.
+We have a chores list in the free resource library like the one above created for my son with his chores spread out throughout the week.
 In addition, he knows there may still be some ad-hoc chores he will need to complete when asked.

 By having him help out with chores, it helps keep the house from becoming a big time mess.
 Plus it helps him learn some responsibility along the way and saves me from having to pick up after him.
 Hey, no one said that you have to do it all so don’t feel like you have to and get some help.

 Related Post: Realistic Cleaning Schedule for Working Moms